Elijaht-dev/ovh_ipv6/README.md

    - DynHost Password
    - Hostname to update (e.g., "dynamic.example.com")

+The integration will automatically:
+- Detect your non-link-local IPv6 address
+- Update your DynHost record every 15 minutes
+- Retry on connection failures

 ## Troubleshooting

 ### Common Issues

 - **Invalid authentication credentials**: Double-check your DynHost username and password
 - **Cannot connect**: Verify your internet connection and that the DynHost service is accessible
-- **No IPv6 address detected**: Ensure your network has IPv6 connectivity
+- **No IPv6 address detected**: The integration searches for a non-link-local IPv6 address on all enabled network adapters.
+Ensure:
+  - Your network has IPv6 connectivity
+  - Your Home Assistant instance has a public IPv6 address
+  - The network adapter is enabled and properly configured

 ### Logs